crowbc/NaI/README.md

 Sodium iodide detector simulation for Geant4 v 11.1.0

+The minimum build for CMake this simulation requires is 3.16

 Current build will generate energy spectrum from depositions in scoring volume.

 Note: Current build will simulate scintillation photons, but number of hits seems to be far less than what the scoring volume energy spectrum indicates should be present.